glau/productdesigncombr/src/cases/social-media-tools.md

 ## Unveiling Business and User Insights

 I worked closely with a great Product Manager, who brought invaluable subject matter expertise, product research, and a holistic business perspective.
 Collaborating hand in hand, we delved into product data.
-Personaly I made primary research a top priority succesfully connected with users through calls and in person interviews.
+Personaly I made primary research a top priority and succesfully connected with users through calls and in person interviews.

-To effectively organize and synthesize and create shared knowledge findings, I settled with user story mapping.
-This visual representation became a vital tool for sharing knowledge, ensuring that our solution remained closely aligned with the user's journey.
+As we searched for the best approach to organize and synthesize user needs, I discovered the power of user story mapping.
+This approach became our go-to method, enabling us to create shared knowledge and maintain a strong alignment between our solution and the user's journey.

 <figure>
 <img src="/assets/img/social-media-tools/user-story-map.png" alt="User Story Map Diagram" title="User Story Mapping the Journey of success with Social Media">